How the Classical Guitar is Made

 Some people may be concerned about the fact that the resin is secreted by a bug, but there is no need for such concern.
 The resin is quite safe, and is even used as a coating for confectionery and candy.
 The lac bug ranks alongside the silkworm and honeybee as the three most useful insects to humankind, and they live in large numbers in India and South East Asia.

 It takes expert knowledge to properly apply shellac, to know how many coats to give, and to know how long to let it dry.
 It is indeed the best natural coating for guitars.

-300 repeated coatings
+Over 200 repeated coatings

 Shellac itself is a solid substance that is dissolved in ethanol and soaked in a muneca before being applied to the guitar.
 The first coat should be applied to fill in the fine pores of the wood surface.
 Further coats are then applied to add thickness and luster.

-In general, 300 coats are required.
+In general, over 200 coats are required.
 This number needs to be adjusted to suit the condition of the wood or the particular season.
 The entire body of the guitar needs to be coated with shellac, dried, sanded back and coated again.
 The whole process takes almost three months.
 With each additional coating, the color of the shellac will become evident, and the guitar will take on a darker tinge.